 American Creek is one of the most prolific trout and char fisheries in Bristol Bay, Alaska, and inevitably part of evening conversations at lodges across the region throughout the summer seasons.
 The creek meanders into Lake Coville in Katmai National Park and Preserve with its headwaters in the foothills of the Aleutian range.
 The American is a quintessential Alaskan creek with no lack of wildlife during a standard day on the river.
 Of course, brown bears are abundant as salmon move throughout the drainage as well as birds of prey such as bald eagles.

-There isn’t a lot of water flowing in American Creek during summer months which is a double-edged sword – low water levels make it very wadeable during prime summer months but the jet boat run upriver is reserved for the most experienced guides in the region.
+There isn’t a lot of water flowing in American Creek during the summer months which is a double-edged sword – low water levels make it very wadeable during prime summer months but the jet boat run upriver is reserved for the most experienced guides in the region.
 Float trips are also an option, allowing anglers to experience sections of the river out of range from jet boats or hiking.
 Anglers agree that the American can be some of the best fishing in Alaska with rainbows and colorful char abound in the crystal-clear waters, ready to inhale a dry fly, streamer, or egg pattern.

 3. Aniak River